How Effective are Text Message Dental Appointment Reminders?

 Posted on

 When it comes to the dental industry, no-shows and cancelled appoinments account for a large portion of lost revenue each year—$39,000 to be exact (FutureDontics, American Dental Association CrossCHX).
-In an effort to combat this problem, practices have implemented text message appointment reminders into their marketing strategies.
+To combat this problem, practices have implemented text message appointment reminders into their marketing strategies.

-While there are multiple statistics that highlight the benefits of utilizing automated text message services, we wanted to explore the notion that they may not be as effective as sources claim.
+While multiple statistics highlight the benefits of utilizing automated text message services, we wanted to explore the notion that they may not be as effective as sources claim.

-This may sound shocking, but not every single person is on board with text messaging.
-Sure, while the majority of people own a cell phone, it’s not safe to assume that everyone prefers texting as a form of communication.
+This may sound shocking, but not everyone is on board with text messaging.
+Sure, while the majority own a cell phone, it’s not safe to assume that everyone prefers texting to communicate.
 In fact, my grandmother is proof positive.
-Up until about two years ago, she didn’t even have a data plan that included text messaging.
+Until about two years ago, she didn’t even have a data plan that included text messaging.
 Even now with it activated, she wants nothing to do with typing out her message—she’d prefer to pick up the phone.

 When you’re in the middle of back-to-back patient visits and procedures, do you have time to check your text messages?
-More than likely you give it a glance, and put it back in your pocket.
+At best, you may glance at your phone and put it back in your pocket.
 The same goes for your patients.
 Let’s face it: people are busy, and there’s a high probability that your reminders might be forgotten by the end of the day.

 So, what’s the verdict?

 At the end of the day, text message reminders are here to stay.
 While they can be effective, they should be used in conjunction with another piece of marketing to ensure that you’re getting in touch.
-Start Healthy magazine acts as the perfect high-quality reminder to keep both you and your practice top of mind.
+Consider adding Start Healthy magazine to your marketing mix; it acts as the perfect high-quality reminder to keep both you and your practice top of mind.

 Click here to get free PDF sample sent to your email inbox.